xabbu42/Master/arbeit.md

 premises of G3lp rules are subterms of the related term in the conclusion.

 We also see that most rules of G3lp only relate terms to each other used for the same subformula $A$.
 The two exceptions are the $(⊃ ⋅)$ rule and the $(⊃ !)$ rule.
 Similar to the cut rules from the previous chapter, $(⊃ ⋅)$ relates subformulas and symbols of different polarities as well as terms used for different formulas.
-So we will use the same approach as in the last chapter to define prehistoric relations of term families for any polarity:
+So we will use the same approach to define prehistoric relations of term families for any polarity:

 \Begin{definition}[Prehistoric Relation in G3lp] \label{g3lp}
 A family $\bar{t_i}$ has a *prehistoric relation* to another family $\bar{t_j}$, in